xregistry/spec/core/spec.md

     leave it unchanged.
 However, modifying some other attribute (or some other server semantics) MAY modify it.
 A value of `null` MUST be interpreted as a request to delete the attribute.
-  - When using `PATCH` for a Resource or Version, the `meta` query parameter MUST be used.
-When the `meta` query parameter is absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
+  - When using `PATCH` for a Resource or Version, `$meta` MUST be appended to its `id`.
+When absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
   - `PATCH` MAY be used to create new entities, but as with any of the create operations, any missing REQUIRED attributes MUST generate an error.

-Note: when processing Resources and Versions, based on the use of the `meta` query parameter (see the [Resource Metadata vs Resource Document](#resource-metadata-vs-resource-document) section), the HTTP body MAY contain the serialization of the entity's xRegistry metadata, or that metadata MAY appear as HTTP headers.
+Note: when processing Resources and Versions, based on the presence of `$meta` (see the [Resource Metadata vs Resource Document](#resource-metadata-vs-resource-document) section), the HTTP body MAY contain the serialization of the entity's xRegistry metadata, or that metadata MAY appear as HTTP headers.
 For the remainder of this section any discussion